Growth Metrics

 Core Molding Technologies (CMT) Short-Term Debt repayments (2016 - 2023)

-Core Molding Technologies (CMT) has disclosed Short-Term Debt repayments for 10 consecutive years, with $3.6 million as the latest value for Q2 2023.
+Core Molding Technologies (CMT) has disclosed Short-Term Debt repayments for 11 consecutive years, with $3.6 million as the latest value for Q2 2023.

-• Short-Term Debt repayments was $3.6 million for Q2 2023 at Core Molding Technologies, down from $35.4 million in the prior quarter.
+• Short-Term Debt repayments for Q2 2023 was $3.6 million at Core Molding Technologies, down from $35.4 million in the prior quarter.

-• In the past five years, Short-Term Debt repayments ranged from a high of $51.3 million in Q1 2019 to a low of -$1000.0 in Q3 2020.
+• The five-year high for Short-Term Debt repayments was $51.3 million in Q1 2019, with the low at -$1000.0 in Q3 2020.

-• Core Molding Technologies' Short-Term Debt repayments stood at $51.3 million in 2019, then plummeted by 82.4% to $9.0 million in 2020, then plummeted by 34.46% to $5.9 million in 2021, then surged by 700.93% to $47.4 million in 2022, then crashed by 92.42% to $3.6 million in 2023.
+• Over 5 years, Short-Term Debt repayments stood at $51.1 million in 2019, then crashed by 82.34% to $9.0 million in 2020, then surged by 189.65% to $26.1 million in 2021, then soared by 81.23% to $47.4 million in 2022, then plummeted by 92.42% to $3.6 million in 2023.